Overtraining Testosterone Issues: How to Avoid Issues

 Most people monitor their muscles to determine if they should train or not.

-This is a mistake as your muscles will get conditioned to your training pretty quickly, and the muscle aches will vanish at some point (I for one never feel any aching no matter how hard I train).
+This is a mistake as your muscles will get conditioned to your training pretty quickly, and the muscle aches will vanish at some point.

 This doesn’t mean that your body can’t overtrain itself.